nens/threedi-docs/source/a_releasenotes.rst

 7. Does the raster have a projected coordinate system (unit: meters)?
 8. Is the raster data type float 32?
 9. Is the raster compressed? (compression=deflate)
-10. Does the pixelsize have max three decimal places?
+10. Does the pixel-size have max three decimal places?
 11. Are the pixels square?
 12. Are there no extreme pixel values? (dem: -10kmMSL<x<10kmMSL, other rasters: 0<x<10k)